dojo/docs/dojo/back.rst

 **BROKEN**
 **this isn't working in the sandbox - needs to be a fullblown page ... leaving it here till i figure out if it can be done**

+dojo.back needs either a local dojo.js or a local iframe_history.html

 .. cv-compound::